About us

 While with Life Strategies, I discharged the statutory role of Appointed Actuary under Irish and UK law for more than a dozen companies.
 I also served as With-Profits actuary in the UK and Independent Actuary appointed by the High Court in Ireland, charged with opining on transfers of life assurance portfolios.

 In 2005, I was asked to serve as President of the Society of Actuaries in Ireland, a role I was honoured to discharge for the next two years.
 I have also contributed to actuarial research.
 My first paper, in 1977, received little attention at the time but more than two decades later it was recognised as independently replicating the option pricing theory developed by the financial economists Black, Scholes and Merton.
 In 1997, Scholes and Merton received the Bank of Sweden Prize in Economic Science in Memory of Alfred Nobel for their work.
-The paper gets a number of mentions in the 2023 book by Arjen van der Heide, "Dealing in Uncertainty".
+My 1977 paper gets a number of mentions in the 2023 book by Arjen van der Heide, "Dealing in Uncertainty".
 (See the "News" section of this website).

 Back